Location

 Monitoring Big 5

 This project is ideal if you want to truly experience the wild side of Africa.
-The bush camp is based in a game reserve which is home to the 'Big 5', meaning you will get to encounter and live among, elephants, lions, rhino, leopards and buffalo while working on the project.
-You'll be taught basic bush survival skills and how to navigate your way through the African bush.
-During your stay, your days will be spent mostly on foot walking through the reserve, learning how to track the animals.
+The bush camp is based in a Limpopo game reserve which is home to the ‘Big 5’.
+This means you will get to encounter, and live among, elephants, lions, rhino, leopards and buffalo while working with this project.
+You will be taught basic bush survival skills and how to navigate your way through the African bush

 Sanctuary